iShallEatCode/GitHub-FindME/README.md

-PROJECT GitHub-FindME:
+PROJECT GitHub-Finder:

-A simple front-end project utilizing the GitHub API to search and retrieve user data.
-Populates data figures from each GitHub account, such as followers, following, public repos, profile picture, a list of repos, and more.
+An intuitive front-end application that harnesses the power of the GitHub API to enable seamless searches and retrieval of user data.
+Designed for simplicity and efficiency, this project allows users to quickly access detailed information from GitHub profiles, including followers, following, public repositories, profile pictures, and a comprehensive list of repositories.
+It transforms raw data into visually engaging figures, offering a snapshot of user activities and contributions on GitHub, all within a user-friendly interface.

 To Run the Project: npm start